 Welcome to my radio shack!
+That’s Charlie the Cat at the operating position.
+We have moved from Topanga, California to Nambé, New Mexico.
 My main HF radio is an Elecraft K4D loading up a multi-band doublet that is resonate on 80m.
-It is up about 40 feet in the trees around the shack.
+It is up about 40 feet in the cottonwood trees around the 100 year old adobe casita.
+For the digital modes I run Digital Master 780 and WSJT-X on a Geekom A6 mini computer running Windows 11.
+That’s an Icom IC-9700 for UHF/VHF driving a Comet CX-333.

 The SOTA station incorporates an Elecraft KX2 with a Bioenno 3AH external battery.
 My main SOTA antenna is a home brew 20 AWG zip cord doublet that is resonate on 40m.
 I also carry a PackTenna end-fed random wire antenna for quick deployment in tough conditions.
 For 2m and 70cm I use a Kenwood TH-F6a and a roll-up Slim Jim.
 Recently I’ve added a Yaesu FT5DR and APRS capability.
 The antennas are supported with a Goture 20′ carbon fiber fishing pole, a Jackite 30′ and a Jackite 20′ fiberglass masts.
 Also pictured is the first radio I ever owned after I got my license in 2002 — an ICOM IC-T7H.
 I used this radio exclusively on my first few activations